'I Fell Short': Jill Abramson Responds To Charges Of Plagiarism, Inaccuracies

 "In the cases that Michael Moynihan cited, there isn't the correct page number for the credited citation.
 I'm going to fix those pronto and am determined to make my book flawless and will fix these things as absolutely soon as I can."

+Abramson says that while she had help in pulling the book together, perhaps it wasn't sufficient.

+"I did have fact-checking, I did have assistants in research, and in some cases, the drafting of parts of the book.
+So I feel I did have support.
+I certainly did spend money.
+But maybe it wasn't enough."

 Abramson is a towering figure in journalism, an expert investigative reporter who became the first woman to serve as Executive Editor at The New York Times.
-It's also the reason why her work is receiving so much scrutiny.
+Abramson's outsized role in journalism is also the reason why her work is receiving so much scrutiny.

-Abramson said her lapses do not detract from the book.
-Her publisher, Simon and Schuster, says it is standing by the book but will incorporate any changes needed.
+The book's publisher, Simon and Schuster, says it is standing by the book but will incorporate any changes needed.

+Calling the book "disastrous," Moynihan said he would be happy to provide Simon and Schuster with more examples of mistakes and cribbing from secondary sources.

 "The issue here is it's a 500-page book, and these are a few problems in it," Abramson says.
 "These complaints by Vice are a minor part of the book."